 - print failed token for config syntax error or parse error.

 Sponsored by: DK Hostmaster A/S

-#1 Updated by Erik Fonnesbeck almost 7 years ago
+#1 Updated by Erik Fonnesbeck about 7 years ago

 This probably shouldn't be too hard to implement.
 With port forwards it will probably need code for separating the group into the member interfaces.
 Outbound NAT might need that, too.
 I'm not quite sure whether using interface groups is useful with outbound NAT, but if it is implemented, it may need a separate line in rules.debug for each interface in the group.